Former St. Thomas police officer heading to prison

 In an agreed statement of facts, the court heard last June the then 53-year-old initiated a relationship with a 15-year-old girl who had come in to the police station for a police background check.

-They would meet at the officer's home, and while the encounters did not initialy involve intercourse, that reportedly changed once the girl turned 16.
+They would meet at the officer's home, and while the sexual encounters did not initialy involve intercourse, that reportedly changed once the girl turned 16.

 The agreed statement of facts also revealed that Christiansen told the victim, "He was afraid of going to jail if she told anyone about their relationship."